alex-vienne/UnityGaussianSplatting/readme.md

 Splat Position noise</br>

 The windows output enable the drag and drop of a PLY file on the app.
+The WebGPU output also enable the drag and drop of a PLY file on the web app.

 ![Screenshot](/docs/Images/primevers.png?raw=true "Screenshot")